 Translated by Shinji Takaramura

-At Sensoji Temple in Asakusa, visitors cover themselves with smoke.
-Read on to see why people do this.
+At many temples in Japan, including Sensoji Temple in Asakusa, you'll see visitors covering themselves with smoke.
+Read on to learn more about the background of this practice.

 Written by OsawaKimie